When was the last time you checked your Facebook account?

 - Choose from multiple ad formats to create ads for lead generation, brand awareness, and direct sales.

-- Average CTR is lower than Google AdWords, it’s as low as 0.9%.
+- Average CTR is lower than Google Ads, it’s as low as 0.9%.

-What separates Facebook ads from Google AdWords or other search engine paid marketing options such as Bing ads, are the network’s Audience Insights and targeting features.
+What separates Facebook ads from Google Ads or other search engine paid marketing options such as Bing ads, are the network’s Audience Insights and targeting features.

 Let’s look at Facebook’s Audience Insights and targeting options in detail.